researchart/patterns/standards/datascience.md

 8. Raymond P. L. Buse and Thomas Zimmermann.
 2012.
 Information needs for software development analytics.
 In Proceedings of the 34th International Conference on Software Engineering (ICSE '12).
 IEEE Press, 987–996.
 9.  https://aaai.org/Conferences/AAAI-21/reproducibility-checklist/
 10. Baljinder Ghotra, Shane McIntosh, and Ahmed E. Hassan.
 2015.
 Revisiting the impact of classification techniques on the performance of defect prediction models.
 In Proceedings of the 37th International Conference on Software Engineering - Volume 1 (ICSE '15).
 IEEE Press, 789–800.
+11. Chakkrit Tantithamthavorn, Ahmed E. Hassan: An experience report on defect modelling in practice: pitfalls and challenges, In Proceedings of the ICSE-SEIP'18.
+12. Jirayus Jiarpakdee, Chakkrit Tantithamthavorn, Ahmed E. Hassan: The Impact of Correlated Metrics on Defect Models.
+IEEE Transactions on Software Engineering (TSE).